facephi/sdk-web-examples/examples/react/react-19-js/sdk/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Widget Customisation in React 19

+> [!IMPORTANT]
+> It is important to correctly configure the styling approach in React to avoid conflicts with the WebComponents.
+When using CSS modules or styled-components, ensure proper scoping of styles.